30 Easy Guitar Songs For Beginners That Actually Sound Great

 The mark ‘O’ in the chart indicates an open string, meaning that the string should be played without pressing down any frets.

-How To Place A Capo
+How to Place a Capo

 If you don’t know what a capo is, don’t worry–these useful guitar tools are inexpensive and easy to use.
 A capo is a small device that is placed on your guitar’s neck and fretboard that changes the key of the chords you play.

 Capos are also useful when playing with a singer, who may or may not be able to sing in the song’s original key.
-A capo is a great way to alter the key without having to resort to music theory or alternate, more difficult to play chord-positions.
+A capo is a great way to alter the key without having to resort to music theory or alternate, more difficult to play chord positions.

 The most popular style of capo today is the trigger capo; to apply, simply squeeze the mechanism open, place it on the desired fret of your guitar, and let go.
 Be sure to place the capo as close to the fret wire as possible without actually touching it to avoid buzzing.

-How To Practice Effectively And Make Progress
+How to Practice Effectively and Make Progress

 Guitar is a lot of fun, and beginner guitarists will tend to over-practice rather than not practice enough.
 While the ambition of such newbies is admirable, there are potential downsides to over-practicing early in your guitar journey.